'Harry Potter and the Order of the Phoenix' Live in Concert with the QSO

-Another night of muggle movie and music magic, this time screening the fifth film in the franchise with a live orchestral score.
+This night of muggle movie and music magic will screen the fifth film in the franchise with a live orchestral score.

-After bringing Harry Potter and the Philosopher's Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban and Harry Potter and the Goblet of Fire back to the big screen with a live orchestra soundtrack, the Queensland Symphony Orchestra is giving the fifth film in the franchise the same movie-and-music showcase.
+After bringing Harry Potter and the Philosopher's Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban and Harry Potter and the Goblet of Fire back to the big screen with a live orchestra soundtrack in recent years, the Queensland Symphony Orchestra is giving the fifth film in the franchise the same movie-and-music showcase.

-This time around, viewers can expect something a little different.
+If you've been to one of these events for the earlier Harry Potter movies, you can expect something a little different this time around.
 While the event will run as usual, it's the score itself that'll stand out.
 After doing the honours on the first three HP flicks, veteran composer John Williams stood aside, with two-time Oscar nominee Patrick Doyle (Hamlet, Sense and Sensibility) in charge of the fourth, and Nicholas Hooper whipping up wondrous wizarding soundtracks for the final three.